 If we assume that biomarkers are objectively measured, there is an overestimation of their individual importance.

-Overtesting and overdiagnosis have serious consequences not only for patients, but also for the health care system.
-In a clinical context the ease of getting a laboratory test leads to a lower threshold for testing, which has been shown to increase testing without affecting relevant clinical endpoints.
-Also, when a biomarker becomes part of the standardized workup for a certain symptom, primary care centers and emergency telephone services will refer patients to the emergency department for testing, even when the pretest probability is low.
+In a clinical context the ease of getting a laboratory test leads to a lower threshold for testing.
+This increases testing without affecting relevant clinical endpoints.
+Also, when a biomarker becomes part of the standardised workup for a certain symptom, primary care centres and emergency telephone services will refer patients to the Emergency Department for testing, even when the pretest probability is low.

-This bias is not an inherent problem of biomarkers themselves, but of the decision making process of clinicians.
-The human brain fears uncertainty, and anything that adds to the feeling of knowing is rewarding, which is the most probable explanation of overtesting in settings where medico-legal risks for the clinicians are low.
-The ever increasing numbers of patients seeking emergency care to rule out serious conditions is a development driven by medical professionals and is fueled by the perceived increased certainty provided by biomarker testing.
+Katrin contends this bias is not an inherent problem of biomarkers themselves, but of the decision-making process of clinicians.
+The human brain fears uncertainty.
+Anything that adds to the feeling of knowing is rewarding, which is the most probable explanation of over testing in settings where medico-legal risks for the clinicians are low.